GMECH7/rss_islandr/docs/installers.md

 Exit code 0 and the last line "Self-test passed" mean that everything is in order.
 When a check fails, its line begins with `FAIL` and shows the error.

+The version of an installed application is shown in the **Version** menu of the navigation bar (next to Documents).

 ## 6. Troubleshooting

 | Problem | Explanation |